vespaiach/personal_website/docs/invalid-hook-call-error.md

 ---
 title: 'Invalid Hook Call Error'
 date: '2022-06-29'
 excerpt: '"Invalid hook call.
-Hook can only be called inside of the body of a function component.".
-That was what warning message I got back and then an error showed up which wan't hint any clue.'
+Hook can only be called inside of the body of a function component".
+That was what warning message I got back and then an error showed up which was’t hint any clue.'
 github: https://github.com/vespaiach/personal_website/blob/main/docs/invalid-hook-call-error.md
-tags: reactjs,invalid hook call
+tags: reactjs, react hook
 ---

 ## The error